-What You Need for this Birria Tacos Recipe
+Ingredients for Birria Tacos

 The foundation of the birria recipe is a combination of chuck roast or beef shank with bone-in short ribs.
 Guajillo peppers, ancho chiles, chiles de arbol, and dried spices do wonders with beef broth, bay leaves and a cinnamon stick or two to create an amazing sauce.